A Survey of Reinforcement Learning from Human Feedback: Feedback

 This section introduces common feedback classes which can be used on their own to learn a reward model.
 The classes are critique, comparisons, inter-temporal feedback, proxy rewards, social behavior, improvements, and natural language.

 \paragraph{Critique}

 Critique is arguably the most direct type of feedback.
 In this setting, the human expresses their preference by directly critiquing an instance of agent behavior, often in the form of binary feedback.
 Note that critique, as considered in this survey, is distinct from directly supplying a reward signal since it is given in an asynchronous and indirect manner (see \cref{sec:scope-of-the-survey}).
+In the critique setting, a labeler may for example observe recordings of agent behavior and give their approval or disapproval.
 The defining features of critique are that the human passively observes the behavior (\textbf{involvement}), gives feedback on a single instance (\textbf{arity}), and does so explicitly (\textbf{explicitness}) with an evaluative \textbf{intent}.
 The feedback may be given for any \textbf{granularity} and on any level of \textbf{abstraction}.

 There are many examples of critique feedback in the literature. \Citet{xiao2020fresh} employ binary feedback on individual state and action pairs.
 Although they learn a shaping reward that complements an environment reward signal, the same technique could be used without environment reward. \Citet{huang2023ganbased} extend this to multi-label feedback, allowing the user to distinguish between a regular good or bad action and a terminal action that achieves the goal or fails to do so.
 They map these classes to scalar values and then learn a reward model by regression. \Citet{wang2020maximizing} present an approach to learning a reward model from noisy critiques in the form of human physiological signals (brain signals) using active querying.
 In contrast to this action-level feedback, \citet{fu2018variational,singh2019endtoend} rely on binary outcome success labels. \Citet{fu2018variational} introduce the basic approach, which \citet{singh2019endtoend} extend by moving to an off-policy setting and including online queries, thereby reducing the reliance on many positive examples by interactively correcting false positives.